Mar. 26, 1904 – Oct. 30, 1987

 There is no indication that Joseph Campbell ever studied Thelema.
 I don’t know if he was aware of Aleister Crowley.
 Still he lived his life following the concept of “Do what thou wilt shall be the whole of the law.”

 At a time when there was much pressure to conform to societal standards, Campbell fought against following the traditional paths unfolding before him.
-He felt he was seeking something and knew it wasn’t to be found in books or in traveling to any specific place.
+Feeling he was seeking something, he knew it wasn’t to be found in books or in traveling to any specific place.
 And so he did not take a job, settle down, do what was expected.
 Instead, he continued his quest to find his own inner truth, what he came to call his bliss.

 Campbell spent much of his adult life showing how myths are a roadmap of the individual’s life journey as well as the journey of a culture.
 He often said that myth has a fourfold function in society: